Notably, ‘Invoice Furnishing Facility’ is made effective from 1st January 2021. The present article briefly explains the same.

 Details of all the outward supplies to be furnished via Form GSTR-1 within 13th April-2021

-Analyzing the advantages and disadvantages of opting for IFF
+Analyzing the advantages and disadvantages of opting for IFF in GST

 The biggest advantage of furnishing of B2B invoice details via IFF is that the buyer of the goods/ services can claim input tax credit every month.